-Fig. 8 shows five models generated by a RocNet autoencoder trained on the ShapeNet-Car dataset.
+In this section we present the results of model generation using RocNet.
+Figure 7 shows 5 generated models by RocNet autoencoder trained on ShapeNet-Car dataset.

 We generate new models by randomly sampling within the convex hull of the trained samples in 80D feature space.
 Please note that the octree topology is generated on the fly in this experiment since it is impossible to obtain the ground-truth which exists in reconstruction task.
-From Fig. 8 we observe that RocNet is able to establish a semantically plausible shape manifold where each generated model can be visually identified as a car.
+From Figure 7 we could observe that RocNet is able to establish a semantically plausible shape manifold where each generated model can be visually identified as a car.
 We also present the corresponding training model closest to the sampled point in feature space.
 Some generated models are very similar to existing models such as the first example.
 There also exist some examples where there are visible differences between existing ones.
 This indicates that RocNet has captured some semantic information from training samples.
-However, when we try to morph between shapes, we observe some J. Liu, S. Mills and B. McCane noisy intermediate shapes.
-This indicates simply using the autoencoder loss might be insufficient to regularize the space.